 You’ve done your research and have decided that for your needs, it’s a gas range, not electric.
-Now, you face another decision; what is the best cookware for gas ranges?
+Now, you face another decision; what is the best choice of cookware for your gas cooktop?
 There are a lot of options and it depends a great deal on what type of cooking you do andyour personal preferences for style and design.
 We will explore some popular choices.

 The old black cast iron skillet is still around and still useful,but suffers from uneven heating, and doesn’t stand up well to high temperatures.
 For the most part, it has been replaced by much more efficient and lighter weight cookware, like Le Creuset, a premium enameled cast iron cookware manufactured in France.
 Receiving consistent five-star reviews on Amazon, this product is as decorative as it is functional.
 Its enamel coating offers excellent heat retention and distributes heat evenly.
 In addition to being beautiful, it is durable and highly resistant to chipping and cracking.
 Thanks to the black enamel finish on the inside, seasoning is not necessary.
 Another benefit is that it can be used on all heat sources, even induction.
 The only possible downside to Le Creuset is the high price tag; however, it comes with a lifetime warranty and is worth the investment.